 We can easily configure our service to accept payments only

-by credit card, or only by check, according to your specific
+by credit card, or only by cheque, according to your specific

 do we get our money?
 Do we receive the money directly, or